microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![Average response time](assets/monitoring-average-time-when-succeeded.png)

-As you can see the response time decrease as the number of requests increase, to arrive to approximately 150ms at the end of the test.
+As you can see the response time average is 113ms.

 </details>